Evil Queen (Disney): Homage cameos and parodies

 The character has also made several parodic cameo and homage appearances in non-Disney media.
 In the 1945 radio program This Is My Best, the Queen uttered a curse so dreadful that the Magic Mirror shattered into a thousand pieces and where the Queen once stood was nothing but a heap of ashes from which black spiders crawled and scuffled off into the night.
 In Woody Allen's live-action film Annie Hall (1977), Alvy mentions that when he saw Disney's Snow White, he was attracted to the Queen while all the other children had a crush on Snow White.
 This is followed by an animated sequence of the Wicked Queen, resembling Annie and voiced by Diane Keaton, talking to the cartoon version of the daydreaming Alvy, but turns out that even the Queen scolds him; Alvy attributes it to her having her period mood, to which the Queen reminds him she is just a cartoon character.

 The Queen was referenced when she appeared as a villain in an issue of Italian horror comic book series Dylan Dog in 1988.
 In The Simpsons episode "Four Great Women and a Manicure" (2009), the Queen escapes the dwarves after poisoning Snow White, only to be lynched by a mob of angry woodland creatures.
-In the short film Welcome to the Club (2022), the Queen also appears in her witch form along with other Disney villains.
+In the short film Welcome to the Club (2022), the Queen appears in her witch form along with other Disney villains.
+She also appears in the following short films May the 12th Be with You and The Most Wonderful Time of the Year (both 2024).
 In the U.S. Acres two-part cartoon "Snow Wade and the 77 Dwarves", Lanolin appears as the Wicked Queen with a costume is based on the Disney version.
 In the Family Guy 2009 episode "Road to the Multiverse", Herbert appears as the disguised Queen.
 The Muppet Show character Miss Piggy is the Queen in the 2010 parody comic book miniseries Muppet Snow White.
 Cassie Scerbo played the Evil Queen in the 2013 YouTube parody music video Cell Block Tango.
 The Queen also appears in Counting Scars, Oh My Disney's Halloween 2014 parody music video of OneRepublic's "Counting Stars".
 Kimberly Cole played the Evil Queen in Todrick Hall's 2014 parody music video Snow White and the Seven Thugs.
+A clip of the Queen as the Witch is featured in the credits sequence of the 2024 Marvel Cinematic Universe (MCU) television Disney+ miniseries Agatha All Along (2024), with Jennifer "Jen" Kale (played by Sasheer Zamata) also dressed up as the Witch in the fourth witch trial in the episode "Death's Hand in Mine".